murtaza52/hs-ex/README.md

 The server can be stated in either of two ways -

 First-
-a) cd into the project folder.
+1. cd into the project folder.
-b) lein2 repl
+2. lein2 repl
-c) the server should be up and running !
+3. the server should be up and running !
 (This uses the ring.util.serve to satrt the server on the repl startup)

 Second-
-a) Ensure you have [lein-ring "0.7.5"] in ~/.lein/profiles if you are using leiningen 2.
+1. Ensure you have [lein-ring "0.7.5"] in ~/.lein/profiles if you are using leiningen 2.
-b) lein2 deps
+2. lein2 deps
-c) lein2 ring server
+3. lein2 ring server

 lein2 ring server